 When it comes to digital multimeters, both Fluke and Klein Tools are highly respected brands.
 The Fluke 115 and Klein MM420 are two popular mid-range models aimed at electricians, technicians, and serious DIYers.
-While both meters offer True-RMS accuracy and a reliable build, they differ in design philosophy and features.
-Letβs compare them side by side to help you choose the right one.

-π Overview of the Fluke 115
+📋 Overview of the Fluke 115

-The Fluke 115 is part of Flukeβs compact True-RMS multimeter lineup, designed for field service and general electrical troubleshooting.
-Known for its simplicity and rugged reliability, itβs a go-to meter for many professionals.
+The Fluke 115 is part of Fluke’s compact True-RMS multimeter lineup, designed for field service and general electrical troubleshooting.

 Key Features: